neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 of the messaging infrastructure so we can focus on the core domain objects and their business logic interactions is extremely valuable.

 ### Deployment: Docker and Kubernetes

+This hypothetical architecture has several moving parts; the real manifestation of a secure online voting platform may have fewer.
+Either way, we need deployment to be seamless and predictable across any environment.
+This is exactly the use case for Docker containers--for microservices, data stores, monitoring software, etc.--and Kubernetes to orchestrate them.
+Kubernetes in particular is particularly compelling because it serves as the common denominator for deployments to AWS, Azure, Google Cloud, and on premise.
+In other words, Kubernetes is central to being deployment agnostic.

 ### Authentication and Authorization: A blend of proprietary solutions